Wayneotc/Obesity-Levels/README.md

 The model has been deployed using Streamlit.
 You can access the deployed Streamlit application [here](https://obesity-levelsgit-3mnn7sqzxuxrjjh8dtd5zo.streamlit.app/).

-Go to the directory
-sh
-Copy code
-cd Obesity-Levels
-Create the virtual environment sh
-Copy code
-python -m venv myenv
-Activate the virtual environment sh
-Copy code
-myenv\Scripts\activate
-Install the dependencies
-sh
-Copy code
-pip install -r requirements.txt
-Run the Streamlit app
-sh
-Copy code
-streamlit run app.py
-Usage
-Open the app in your web browser.
-Enter the required information in the input fields.
-Click the 'Predict' button to generate the prediction.

-Contact
-For any inquiries, reach out to kiplagatwayne@gmail.com.

 Project Link
 ### ⚙️ Installation
 Make sure to install the necessary dependencies from requirements.txt and follow the instructions below to run the app locally.